k0vac/SongBatcher/README.md

 ⚠️ - MP4 files with no audio stream will not output an MP3 file
 ⚠️ - Pressing the Convert button without selecting files will cause program to crash

+DISCLAIMER: I do not condone the usage of this program, nor any of its derivates to be used to infringe on Intellectual Property of Rights Holders.